Higher polynomial identities for mutations of associative algebras: Abstract

 \section{Abstract}

-We study polynomial identities satisfied by the mutation product $xpy - yqx$ on the underlying vector space of an associative algebra $A$ where $p, q$ are fixed elements of $A$.
-We simplify known results for identities in degree $n \le 4$, determine three new identities in degree 5, and demonstrate the existence of a large number of new identities in degree 6.
+We study polynomial identities satisfied by the mutation product $xpy - yqx$ on the underlying vector space of an associative algebra $A$, where $p, q$ are fixed elements of $A$.
+We simplify known results for identities in degree $4$, proving that only two identities are necessary and sufficient to generate them all; in degree 5, we show that adding one new identity suffices; in degree 6, we demonstrate the existence of a number of new identities.